czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 tax laws are based on value expressed in money: inflation can make investment worth more even if it didn't earn anything

-- purchaser of tax exempt gov. bonds has no interest in future goal of these bond spending Will have to pay bondholders nonetheless
+- purchaser of tax exempt gov. bonds has no interest in future goal of these bond spending / will have to pay bondholders nonetheless

-Using eminent domain to destroy blighted housing and replace with commercial property with higher values

-**LESSON**: Bonds or tax revenue?
+Using eminent domain to destroy blighted housing and replace with commercial property with higher values **LESSON**: Bonds or tax revenue?
 Future or current needs?
 Foreigners hold US debt, can collect future wealth from future generations of americans

 **LESSON**: Look at debt relative to size of US economy, if gov has large financial liabilities, but not yet part of budget, then the debt may be less then what gov. truly owes.
 Transport Systems becoming municiapl, gov, owned.
 Resources whose value to people elsewhere were greater were being sent to municipal transit due to taxpayer revenue and subsidies

 **CLAIM**: services have to be obtainable from standpoint of "poor".
 Why would majority of population pay for something that fewer people use?
 Vouchers are better...
 Unemployment benefits and agricul. subsidies are entitilement programs, which are unpopular to repeal.
 LESSON: Loss of purchasing power in once place offsets gain in purchasing power elsewhere

 Keynesian economics, get an economy out of recession is for gov to do deficit spending, adds to monetary demand, leading to more purchases, more hiring, and reduce unemployment.
 LESSON: Legal penalties against gov may be little, but economic cost may be very big!

 Land restrictions in the name of "open space" may reduce value because home builders are prevented from using the land and don't bid for it.

 ## BENEFITS VS NET BENEFITS

-Product X costs $10, but avg person only wants it for $6, then fewer are going to buy Gov may subsidize this through $4 (bond sales, or taxes).
+Product X costs $10, but avg person only wants it for $6, then fewer are going to buy.
+Gov may subsidize this through $4 (bond sales, or taxes).
 Means that most people will pay $10 counting taxes and their own money to buy something now worth $6.

 Even if now affordable for avg person, then half of population still won't be able to afford it, so have to repeat the process.
 Tax cuts for the rich phrase...

 **FALLACY**: Congressional budget office issues projections provided by congress.
 If Congress is wrong, then the office will make estimates based off of wrong assumptions, even if media or public consider it non partisan.

-Wealth buys more education and time to be devoted into politics

-Gov officials are pressured to "do something" even if it may make things worse
+Wealth buys more education and time to be devoted into politics Gov officials are pressured to "do something" even if it may make things worse

 ## Government Obligations
 Legal obligations to make future expenditures.
 Like gov bonds, or subsidies.

 Gov. guarantees; costs nothing to taxpayers so may be celebrated, but if loans don't get repaid, then lots of taxpayer money gets spent to cover costless guarantees

-Easy to promise pensions, but unpopular politically to raise taxes to cover these pensions

-Private annuity invests premiums that come in, create investments that can pay dividends

-Social security doesn't invest in anything.
+Easy to promise pensions, but unpopular politically to raise taxes to cover these pensions Private annuity invests premiums that come in, create investments that can pay dividends Social security doesn't invest in anything.
 Gov bonds in social security only promise to pay money collected from future taxpayers (no wealth is created)
 Private annuity creates wealth that will pay for its own pension, but gov pensions pay currently retired using premiums paid by currently working.
 Gov pensions are jeopardized by changing demographic